Saint Scholastica Hall

 Senior Admissions Representative, Special Assistant for Research and Mission Formation

 As a Senior Admissions Representative at the University of Mary, I recruit traditional freshmen from Colorado and assist with research and data analytics for Admissions.
-My role at the University also includes assisting with the President's Seminar and New Faculty and Staff Formation seminars.
+My role at the university also includes assisting with the President's Seminar and New Faculty and Staff Formation seminars.

-I am a member of the Benedictine Oblates of Mary, a religious community of women serving the intellectual apostolate at the University.
+I am a member of the Benedictine Oblates of Mary, a religious community of women serving the intellectual apostolate at the university.